zchoate/ha-docker-demo/readme.md

 ```

 ### 2. Creating a simple Docker Compose file
 Docker Compose uses a YAML file to describe the containers and the configuration of those containers.
-You can run multiple Docker Compose files/environments at the same time.
+You can run multiple Docker Compose files at the same time.
 This may make sense when you want to separate some solutions.
-For instance, I run some critical home services like DNS, wireless controller, and Home Assistant in one file.
-If I break that environment, there's a negative impact to the household-approval factor.
-Another Docker Compose environment is running Influx and Grafana.
-If that breaks, nobody is going to complain that the internet is down or they can't turn on the lights.
+For example, I run some critical home services like DNS, wireless controller, and Home Assistant in one file.
+I run some less critical services like Grafana and Influx in another file.
+If that breaks, nobody is going to complain that the internet is "down" or they can't turn on the lights.

 We'll start by creating a Docker Compose file with a simple site and we'll eventually switch this out for Home Assistant later on.
 ```YAML